frankwswang/Quiqbox.jl/README.md

 # Documentation
 Objects defined by Quiqbox that are directly exported to the user have the corresponding docstring, which can be accessed through the [Help mode](https://docs.julialang.org/en/v1/stdlib/REPL/#Help-mode) in Julia REPL.
 The [latest release's documentation][Doc-latest] contains all the docstrings and additional tutorials of the package.
 For unreleased/experimental features, please refer to the [developer documentation][Doc-dev].

+# Citation
+If you use Quiqbox in your research, please cite the following paper:
+- Wang, W., & Whitfield, J. D. (2023).
+Basis set generation and optimization in the NISQ era with Quiqbox.jl. *Journal of Chemical Theory and Computation*, 19(22), 8032-8052.

 <br />
 <br />